OpenHFT/Chronicle-Map/README.md

  e. g.
 [Chronicle Enterprise](http://chronicle.software/products/chronicle-enterprise/).

-**What is the Chronicle Map's data structure?** In one sentence and simplified, a Chronicle Map instance is a big chunk of shared memory (optionally mapped to disk), split into independent segments, each segment has an independent memory allocation for storing the entries, a hash table for search, and a lock in shared memory (implemented via CAS loops) for managing concurrent access.
+**What is the Chronicle Map's data structure?** In one sentence and simplified, a Chronicle Map data store is a big chunk of shared memory (optionally mapped to disk), split into independent segments, each segment has an independent memory allocation for storing the entries, a hash table for search, and a lock in shared memory (implemented via CAS loops) for managing concurrent access.
 Read [the Chronicle Map data store design overview](spec/2-design-overview.md) for more.